Unions protest over delay to pay rises at Sheffield Hallam University

 “This is not a decision we’ve taken lightly.
 It is part of a clear plan to reduce costs and grow income to help us towards a more sustainable financial future, where we can continue to be one of the UK’s most popular universities.”

 Sheffield Hallam’s financial situation mirrors similar challenges faced throughout higher education.
-Last week, a report by the Office for Students revealed that almost three quarters of UK universities are facing severe financial headwinds.
+A report by the Office for Students has revealed that almost three quarters of UK universities are likely to be in deficit by the next academic year.

-A number of other universities have delayed pay rises including the University of Kent, Cardiff Metropolitan University and the University of Worcester.
+In light of this, a number of other universities have delayed staff pay rises – including the University of Kent, Cardiff Metropolitan University and the University of Worcester.

-The protest today comes after members of the UCU at the University of Sheffield passed a no confidence motion in university leadership in a vote last week.
+Today’s protest also comes just days after UCU members at the University of Sheffield passed a no confidence motion in the university’s leadership.